RubtsovAV/mui-symbols-material/packages/400/README.md

 To synchronize with Material Icons, do the following:

-1. Inside the root run `pnpm download`
+1. Inside this workspace run `pnpm src:download`
-2. Inside the root run `pnpm build`
+2. Inside this workspace run `pnpm src:icons && pnpm build`